zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0072W

-  Could not stop manager due to error _ErrorMsg_
+  Could not stop manager due to error _errorMessage_

   **Reason:**

-  If the server manager is unable to stop due to any reason it will throw an exception with an _ErrorMsg_.
+  If the server manager is unable to stop due to any reason it will throw an exception with an _errorMessage_.

   **Action:**

-  Review the _ErrorMsg_ and see if there is something you can do to fix the error
+  Review the _errorMessage_ and see if there is something you can do to fix the error